 If you were using a new bottle of eyedrops also check that the seal is not broken make sure you're putting the correct drops into the correct eye.

-Let the correct time to instill your drops.
+Let the correct time to instil your drops.
 Place a clean tissue on a flat surface wash your hands thoroughly with soap and water invert the bottle two or three times to ensure the contents are evenly mixed together.

 Remove the lid and place it on the tissue tilt your head back, pull down your lower lid and form a small pocket.
 Make sure that the tip of the bottle does not come into contact with your skin or eyelashes as it might contaminate the drops.